 - Avoid compacting soil and injuring roots and trunks during activities such as construction.

 Remove severely infested trees.

-- Regularly inspect your trees for signs of bark beetle invasions including dust from boring, small holes exuding sap, and tree decline.
+- Regularly inspect your trees for signs of bark beetle invasions.
+Signs include dust from boring, small holes exuding sap, and tree crown decline.